whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-10-Luxor-Box-Subscription-December-2015-Special-Edition-Box-Review.md

 <DD>Value $130</DD>
 </DL>

 <p>This leather valet tray/cathcall looks gorgeous.
-It's made in America with the finest Italian leather, embossed with the positive words of Hope & Love, and to top it off, it's accented with 14kt gold finished closures.
+It's made in America with the finest Italian leather, embossed with the positive words of Hope & Love.
+And to top it off, it's accented with 14kt gold finished closures.
 Yes, yes, yes!
 I'm in love with this!
 I can't wait to throw all my knick knacks in here.</p>
 <br>

 <p>A closer look at the tray:</p>
 <center><img src="/images/LuxorBoxDec2015SpecialEditionJesseCoCatchall2.jpg"></center>

-<p>In case you're wondering, the sides do not unclasp, it's permanently shaped that way so you can lay it flat.
+<p>In case you're wondering, the sides don't unclasp, it's permanently shaped that way so you can't lay it flat.
 I already have one that's able to do that for traveling purposes, so this will permanently stay next to my bed!</p>

 <br>